Major Japan quake injures 30, damages roads

 Initially, there were reports of several fires, but government spokesman Minoru Kihara said on Tuesday that there was one confirmed blaze at a house.

-On the main northern island of Hokkaido, an AFP reporter said the ground shook violently for around 30 seconds as smartphone alarms alerted residents.
+On Hokkaido, an AFP reporter said the ground shook violently for around 30 seconds as smartphone alarms alerted residents.

 In the city of Hachinohe, the quake reached upper six on Japan's seven-level Shindo scale of shakiness, the point at which it's impossible to move without crawling.